Wyrlight/Wyrlight/Roadmap.md

-# Roadmap
+## Roadmap

 A quiet, incremental evolution of the Wyrlight ecosystem.

-Small steps, long-term clarity.
+Built through small improvements, thoughtful design and long-term consistency.

-## Upcoming
+### Upcoming

-- Add workflow notes (Inkscape → SVG → assets)
+* Document the creative workflow from concept to finished artwork
-- Add color calibration references for DTG
+* Develop practical color references for print-on-demand production
-- Add first reusable vector components (icons, markers, logos)
+* Build reusable vector assets and design elements
-- Expand internal documentation structure
+* Expand project documentation and creative resources

-## Later
+### Later

-- Unified minimalist icon set (hiking, camping, fishing, nautical)
+* Create a unified collection of minimalist visual assets
-- Brand notes and visual language guidelines
+* Refine brand identity notes and visual language guidelines
-- Export rules and file hygiene standards
+* Establish export standards and organizational best practices
+* Continue exploring new illustration styles and creative directions

-## Ongoing
+### Ongoing

-- Keep repository structure clean and intentional
+* Keep the repository clean, organized and purposeful
+* Refine existing artwork and visual assets
-- Add small updates every few weeks to maintain project visibility
+* Add small improvements and documentation updates over time
+* Maintain a steady pace of creative development